viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 4. Tape the solenoid so it will make good contact with the trigger when it is activated via the relay.
 5. Put all of your components onto your base.

-[^rb]: If you use the rubber band method, you may need to pull the rubber bands away from the trigger when reloading the Nerf gun so it can reset and load properly.
+[^rb]: If you use the rubber band method, you may need to pull the rubber bands away from the trigger when reloading the foam dart launcher so it can reset and load properly.
-Try activating the solenoid manually to ensure that it hits the nerf gun trigger in the right spot.
+Try activating the solenoid manually to ensure that it hits the foam dart launcher trigger in the right spot.
-[^solvolt]:  If you choose to increase the voltage, you must connect **VCC** and ground (**DC+** and **DC-**) to the new voltage source rather than connecting them to the Raspberry Pi as described in Step 3 of [Assemble Solenoid/Nerf Gun](##assemble-solenoidnerf-gun).
+[^solvolt]:  If you choose to increase the voltage, you must connect **VCC** and ground (**DC+** and **DC-**) to the new voltage source rather than connecting them to the Raspberry Pi as described in Step 3 of [Assemble Solenoid/Foam Dart Launcher](##assemble-solenoidfoam-dart-launcher).

-{{< figure src="../img/nerf-robot/ng-taped-to-rover.jpg"  alt="Nerf gun taped to a rover base using electrical tape." title="Nerf Gun Taped to the Rover" width="400">}}
+{{< figure src="../img/nerf-robot/ng-taped-to-rover.jpg"  alt="Foam dart launcher taped to a rover base using electrical tape." title="Foam dart launcher Taped to the Rover" width="400">}}

-### **How to Configure Your Nerf Gun Robot with the Viam App**
+### **Configuring Your Foam Dart Launcher Robot with the Viam App**

 Create a new robot in the Viam app and give it a name.
 Then in the robot’s **CONFIG** tab you will be able to create new components.